 Section 3.4.
 Limitations on Grants to Individual Participant.
 Subject to adjustments pursuant to the provisions of Section 13.6, the maximum number of Shares with respect to which Awards may be granted hereunder to any Employee during any fiscal year of the Company shall be one million (1,000,000) Shares and the maximum cash incentive Award that may be paid under Section 11 to any Employee during any fiscal year of the Company shall be \$6,000,000 (as applicable, the "Limitation").
 If an Option is canceled, the canceled Option shall continue to be counted toward the Limitation for the year granted.
-An Option (or a Stock Appreciation Right) that is repriced during any fiscal year is treated as the cancellation of the Option (or Stock Appreciation Right) for purposes of the Limitation for that fiscal year.
+An Option (or a Stock Appreciation Right) that is repriced during any fiscal year is treated as the cancellation of the Option (or Stock Appreciation Right) and a grant of a new Option (or Stock Appreciation Right) for purposes of the Limitation for that fiscal year.

-ELIGIBILITY AND ADMINISTRATION
+ARTICLE 4 ELIGIBILITY AND ADMINISTRATION